Working with Invoices

 - Individuals can interact with their own Invoice records and pay the outstanding balance on the My Purchase History page of the Portal.

 - Invoices are created either through: an online payment, the "Add a Payment" tool, or by clicking on "new" from the Invoice page in rare cases.

 - The Add a Payment Tool is the best practice for creating new invoices and should be used when invoices are not automatically generated.
-We do not advise creating invoices manually on from the Invoices page.
+We do not advise creating invoices manually on the Invoices page.

 - The BMT does not create invoices.